-Dr Leanda is a Western Australian conservation ecologist with a passion reserved for those species unfairly discriminated against.
+Dr Leanda is a Western Australian conservation ecologist with a passion to protect species that are subject to discrimination.

 She completed her PhD on the urban ecology of trapdoor spiders and their kin, to better understand how we might conserve them for future generations.
 Her thesis was titled ‘Living on burrowed time: mygalomorph spiders of Perth city‘.